MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

   ![Image of Postman Body configuration](Body_configuration.png)
-2. Add an `authorization header` using `Basic authentication` with username "test" and password "test".
+2. Add an `authorization header` using `Basic authentication` with Confidential Client ID ("test") and Secret ("test").
+> Learn more about Confidential Client in the [Confidential Client](../../authentication-and-security/confidential-clients) tutorial.

   ![Image of Postman Authorization configuration](Authorization_configuration.png)